cyberbiont/vscode-sidenotes/README.md

 _default: "\*\*/{node_modules,.git,.idea,target,out,build,vendor}/\*\*/\*"_

 vscode GlobPattern to exclude files and directories which your don't want to be annotated.
-Glob is inverted automatically so you don't have to prepend ! here.
+Glob is inverted automatically so you _don't_ have to prepend it with ! here.

 ### Storage